sayhitosujith/Playwright_Automation/README.md

 7. To run 2 specific files npx playwright test .\tests\example.spec.js .\tests\example.spec.js
 8. To run 1 specific files which has 'example' - npx playwright test example
 9. To run tests with title - npx playwright test -g "has title"
+10. To run on a specific browser - npx playwright test --project=firefox

 Report structure